DelisleLab/HRV-Analysis/README.md

 Place these executables into a "bin" folder on your systems PATH environmental variable.

 The "asc2bin" command is utilized in the shell script "Asc2Bin.sh".
 This script converts a data file into binary to speed-up loading of data for processing.

-The shell script "ApplyPSD.sh" sets up the overlap and number of segment parameters.
-It is utilized by the example shell script "RunHRvar.sh"
+For example,

 Asc2Bin.sh WT13-pre-rr.dat

+Then, you can run the  script "ApplyPSD.sh" which sets up the overlap and number of segment parameters based on the size of floats and the size of the binary file.

+ApplyPSD.sh WT13-pre-rr.bin